14.8.2023

 The Carbon Disclosure Project is a voluntary reporting framework that companies use to disclose carbon emissions information to their stakeholders.
 Currently, over 18,700 companies report to CDP.

 The SBTi is an initiative that helps companies set science-based emissions reduction targets.
-More than 1,000 companies in 50 sectors are working with the SBTi to set targets.
+Over 1000 companies in 50 sectors are working with the SBTi to set targets.

 Thousands of larger organisations are setting value chain targets and looking to report on their annual progress towards those targets.
 This requires accurate data from their value chains, which creates a demand for emissions data from SMEs.

-To report your carbon emissions, you first need to calculate them.
-Using carbon accounting, you can measure your business’s carbon footprint and understand where you’re emitting carbon.
-This, in turn, enables you to report your sustainability impact to governments and stakeholders.
+To report your carbon emissions, you first need to measure them.
+Using carbon accounting, you can measure your business’s carbon footprint from energy use, business travel, purchased goods and services, transport, waste and more.
+Once measured, you can use your data to report to customers, stakeholders and investors, track your progress toward climate goals and identify emissions hotspots to reduce costs and carbon.